 The ability of your cloud services provider to restore your data quickly is important, of course, but ask them how frequently the files are backed up to begin with.
 A provider who doesn’t frequently backup files will not be able to completely restore them.
 Files need to be backed up daily, if not hourly, to ensure your data and files will be updated for a more complete recovery process.

 Think about the work your teams do every day.
 Can you afford to lose days or even weeks’ worth of that work due to an incomplete backup?

 Storage Capacity and Location Are Big Considerations

 How much data can you store?
 Where is the data stored?
 Does the cloud services provider have direct oversight of their cloud servers?

 Choose a cloud backup services provider that has control over how much you store, where your files are stored, and how much you can store.
 In other words, your cloud services provider should never save your data and forget it.
 A good provider will never lose sight of your files and where they are.
 Choosing a provider that has their own cloud servers is the best way to make sure your important files aren’t uploaded and collecting dust on a shelf somewhere.

 Note that some cloud storage providers may not have the ability to save multimedia files, such as videos.
 Make sure your provider can back up all your important data.

 Know What You Need from Your Cloud Backup Services Provider

 Cloud computing is so much more than backups, though.
 It is a seamless integration of your apps, mobile devices, and storage for increased flexibility in an ever-changing business landscape.

-Iconic IT has cloud solutions for every business, and we can work in partnership with your existing IT department to get your business off the ground and in the cloud.
-Contact us today for a free, no obligation cloud services assessment and let us show you how.
+Integris doesn’t believe in skimping on coverage for our clients.
+Integris has cloud solutions for every business, and we can work in partnership with your existing IT department to get your business off the ground and in the cloud.
+Contact us today for a free consultation!